doctrine/DoctrineORMModule/docs/en/configuration.rst

         ],
     ];

-How to exclude tables from a schema diff
+How to Exclude Tables from a Schema Diff
 ----------------------------------------

 The "schema_assets_filter" option can be used to exclude certain tables from being created or deleted in a schema update: